Find synonyms Find exact match

 The appearance of tinea pedis, cruris, and corporis can be modified in patients who have inappropriately been treated with topical steroids.
 This is referred to as tinea incognito (picture 15).
 Patients can have diminished erythema without the typical scaling erythematous border, or can develop a folliculitis (Majocchi's granuloma) that may require oral antifungal therapy.
 (See 'Majocchi's granuloma' below.)

 Other cutaneous disorders may have clinical features that resemble tinea corporis.
-Localized granuloma annulare is a benign inflammatory condition which classically presents with one or more erythematous or violaceous annular plaques on the extremities (picture 16A-B).
+Localized granuloma annulare is a benign inflammatory condition that classically presents with one or more erythematous or violaceous annular plaques on the extremities (picture 16A-B).
 Unlike tinea corporis, scale is absent.
 (See "Approach to the patient with annular skin lesions" and "Granuloma annulare", section on 'Clinical features'.)

 Erythema annulare centrifugum, an inflammatory skin disorder of unknown etiology, also exhibits annular erythematous plaques (picture 17A-B).
 A trailing rim of scale is often evident in the superficial variant of this disorder.
 Patients with nummular eczema, psoriasis, subacute cutaneous lupus erythematosus, and pityriasis rosea may also possess lesions that resemble the annular scaly plaques associated with tinea corporis.